Reversing quantum dynamics with near-optimal quantum and classical fidelity: A bound on the classical fidelity of reversal

-\prlsection{A bound on the classical fidelity of reversal} To bound a fidelity of reversal it is sufficient to bound the fidelity for the near optimal reversal operation and apply Theorem~\ref{theorem:1}.
-Here we have a look at such bounds for classical fidelities of reversal for $\ca$ of the form (\ref{classicizing channel}).
-In this case, the classical fidelities are probabilities of success for measurements that attempt to infer which of the $\proj{j}$ of the input state $\rho=\sum_jp_j\proj{j}$ was actually transmitted.
-The expression for the PGM gives the following bound on the optimal probability of success $F_{cl}$ (with the definitions of the previous section):
+To bound a fidelity of reversal it is sufficient to bound the fidelity for the near optimal reversal operation and apply Thm.~\ref{thm2}.
+Here we have a look at such bounds for classical fidelities of reversal for \(\mathcal{A}\) of the form in Eq.~\eqref{eq15}.
+In this case, the classical fidelities are average probabilities of success for measurements that attempt to infer which of the eigenprojectors \(\ketbra{j}\) of the input state \(\rho=\sum_{j}p_{j}\ketbra{j}\) was actually transmitted.
+The expression for the PGM gives the following bound on the optimal probability of success \(F_{\text{cl}}\), with the definitions of Sec.~\ref{sec5}.